 A Writing Setback

-In another recent blog, I confessed that blogging is a form of low-budget therapy.
-Time to eat some crow.
-This blog is going to be a clear example of “open therapy.”
-A few days ago, I got back several edits on my second book.
-The editor included a detailed report on several issues.
-I have severe plot, character, logic and grammar problems.
-To make matters worse, they were fundamental issues that are difficult to fix without a major rewrite.
-In addition, these flaws were also present in my other books.
+In another article, I confessed that writing these articles is a form of low-budget therapy.
+So… Time to eat some crow.
+This article is going to be “open therapy.”
+Four days ago, I received edits from a professional editor.
+They included a detailed report on several issues.
+I have severe plot, character, logic, and grammar problems.
+To make matters worse, they were fundamental issues that were difficult to fix without a total rewrite.
+To further pile on the pain, I now know these flaws were also present in my other books.

-In my attempt to become a successful author, I’ve had many setbacks and even considered closing this chapter in my life.
+I have had many setbacks during my writing adventure and even considered closing this chapter in my life.
 (Ha, a writing joke!)
-I often remind myself that a major life goal is to start a business and writing takes away from that effort.
+I often remind myself that a primary life goal is to start a business, and writing takes much away from that effort.

-Putting my heartache aside.
+That’s enough self-pity.
 How am I going to salvage this situation?
-My failure recovery technique evolved over time to a central theme.
-I will gather all the information, analyze it and form a plan.
-Sometimes, I talk to people about the issue, but I typically hunker down and work my problems in solitude.
-Hence, I took a bike ride today, and it helped.
+I have failed many times in my life and unquestioningly developed a recovery technique.
+I will gather all the information, analyze it, and form a plan.
+Sometimes, I talk to people about the issue but typically hunker down and work on my problems in solitude.
+Hence, I took a bike ride today.
+Yes, it helped.

-For this problem, I am going to fix what can be fixed and ignore the other issues.
+For this problem, I will fix what can be fixed and ignore the other issues.
 The main criticism concerns my weak characters and plot.
-I created this book without a plan, outline or even talking with friends.
-It’s reasonable to expect issues.
+There is not a lot I can do about that.
+Learn from my mistakes and try harder in the future.
+After all, this is life, and it is reasonable to expect issues, failures, and colossal setbacks.

 An author writes the story they want to tell.
-Their story may be pretentious, arrogant, weak and unrealistic.
-However, my story came from my heart and I based the characters upon real people from my life.
-I still like the plot/characters and I think others would also like it.
+It might be pretentious, arrogant, weak, and unrealistic.
+However, my story came from my heart, and I based the characters on people I have met.
+On my bike ride, I came to a conclusion.
+After all that stuff the editor pointed out, I still like my plot and characters.
+They mean something to me; if I can make that happen with only one other person, I have succeeded.

 I certainly appreciate my core flaws.
-The many repairs will take a lot of work but I’m not the type to give up on a dream without a fight; even if the dream is unrealistic.
+The identified flaws will take a lot of work to fix, but I never give up on a dream without a fight, even if the dream is unrealistic.

 You’re the best -Bill